ihmeuw/pseudopeople/docs/source/datasets/index.rst

 To find out more about the Decennial Census, please visit the Decennial Census `homepage <https://www.census.gov/programs-surveys/decennial-census.html>`_.

+It is only possible to generate Decennial Census data for decennial years -- 2020, 2030, and 2040.

-Generate Decennial Census data with :func:`pseudopeople.generate_decennial_census`
+Generate Decennial Census data with :func:`pseudopeople.generate_decennial_census`.

 The following columns are included in this dataset: